 b. where the business is spending the money, and

 c. if the business is running profitably

 An income statement is what any potential investor will ask for as one of the first documents if they are serious about investing in your business.
-Any financial audit will require an income statement which will be studied and analysed.
+Any financial audit will require an income statement which will be studied and analyzed.

-In addition to the above, a well prepared income statement speaks about the business and financial maturity of an organisation.
+In addition to the above, a well prepared income statement speaks about the business and financial maturity of an organization.
 Which is why we will be going over income statements in great detail in rest of the article.

 What we will cover

 - Different Nomenclatures

 - Types of income statement (Single and Multi Step)

 - Multi-step income statements